py-mine/mcproto/docs/contributing/issue-guide.md

 to use your own categories and structure for the issue.
 That said, make please still make sure to include all of the relevant details when you do so.

-## Writing good bug reports

-Generally, the GitHub issue template should guide you towards telling us everything that we need to know.
-However, for the best results, keep reading through this section.
-In here, we'll explain how a well formatted issue should look like in general and what it should contain.

 ### Issue Title

+First thing you will do after opening a new issue is choosing a title.
 A good title is short and descriptive.
-It should be a one-sentence executive summary of the issue, so the impact and severity of the bug you want to report can be inferred right from the title.
+It should be a one-sentence executive summary of the issue, so the impact and severity of the bug or relevance of the feature can be inferred right from the title.

+#### Example titles for bug reports

 | <!---->                                                    | Example                                                              |
 | ---------------------------------------------------------- | -------------------------------------------------------------------- |